 A: First, talk with your instructor so that he or she knows you are concerned about your understanding of the material and your progress in the class.
-You may also go to the Staton Center for Learning Enrichment for tips on subjects such as study skills or time management; take advantage of the resources in the Academic Success Centers; join the Grade Advocacy Program; or speak with your academic adviser.
+You may also go to the Staton Center for Learning Enrichment for tips on subjects such as study skills or time management; take advantage of the resources in the Center for Writing and Critical Thinking; join the Grade Advocacy Program; or speak with your academic adviser.
 Most importantly: be proactive rather than reactive (in other words, initiate steps to ensure your success as soon as you feel a bit of trouble with a subject, rather than waiting until you’ve gotten a bad grade at the end of the term).

 Q: I have been diagnosed with a learning disability.
 How can I find out about special learning accommodations for which I might qualify?

 A: Contact the Disability Intake Coordinator, who will help you to file the appropriate paperwork for consideration of your disability.